chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/run-project/run-project.md

 2. Click **Opportunities** on the home page.

-3. On the **Opportunities** page, click **Create Opportunity**.
+3. On the **Opportunities** page, click **Create Opportunity (+)**.

-4. On the Create Opportunity page, enter the following details:
+4. On the **Create Opportunity** page, enter the following details:

     * Enter a name for the opportunity.
+Example: `RC-20251102-1506`.
+Keep note of this code as you will need it later.
     * Select an account for the opportunity (mandatory).
+Example: `ABC Application Software`
-    * Set a close date, and click Save and Continue.
+    * Set a close date.
+Example: `<set one week from today>`
+    * Leave all other fields as default.
+    * Click **Save and Continue**.

-5. On the Summary page, enter the following details:
+5. On the **Summary** page, enter the following details:

     * Select **Won** in the Status field.
-Choose a suitable reason in the Win/Loss Reason field.
+    * Choose a suitable reason in the Win/Loss Reason field.
+Example: `Product`

-    * Scroll to the Products section, and click **Add** to add a product group.
+6. Under the **Products** section, click **Add** to add a product line with the following details:

     * With Group selected in the Type field, select a product group in the Name field.
-Enter other necessary details for the product group, such as quantity, estimated price, and so on.
+Example: `Fit Cardio`
+    * Enter **Quantity**.
+    * Enter **Estimated Price**.

-6. Click Save and Close.
+7. Click **Save and Close**.

 Task 2: Monitor the results from the Observability Dashboard in Oracle Integration

+The Opportunity Event from Oracle CX Sales will trigger the main integration, which will trigger two child flows.
+We will monitor these three integrations from the Observability dashboard.

+1. From the Oracle Integration console, click on Projects.

+2. In the project workspace, click **Observe** tab, then **Instances**.

+    You'll see a list of integration flows (instances) which are either running or completed.
+Find the integrations which were triggered after you created an Opportunity in Oracle CX Sales.

+3. Find each of the below instances and click on the **View Details** (eye) button:

+    a.
+Sales Order: Look for the entry under **Primary Identifier** column where **Name** has the value of your Opportunity number.

+    b.
+Inventory Item (optional): If an inventory item was created.

+    c.
+Customer (optional): If a customer was created.

+4. Ensure each instance has status **Succeeded**.
+If the status is **Error** or **Aborted**, then you must troubleshoot to identify root cause.

 Task 3: Verify the Sales Order in NetSuite

+If the Create Sales Order integration completed with status **Succeeded**, then a Sales Order was created in NetSuite.
+We will verify the details of this order.
+Ensure you access the NetSuite instance as a user with sufficient privileges to check list sales order, customer, and inventory item records.

+1. Log in to the NetSuite instance.

+2. Verify the sales order:

+    a.
+Navigate to **Transactions** > **Sales** > **Enter Sales Orders** > List.

+3. Verify the customer record:

+    a.

+4. Verify the inventory item record:

+    a.

 ## Acknowledgements